Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 ties to the Immaculate Order) could be applied to the hidden Key Issue, if they wanted.

-One Player now decides to use the "Probe for Key Issue," trying to divine the relationship between the Sycophant and the Trade Prince.
-They succeed on their roll, and the Storyteller responds by noting that the Trade Prince "Fears what that man represents," and notes that the man has signs of the Immaculate Order woven into his clothes.
+One Player now decides to use the “Probe for Key Issue,” trying to divine the relationship between the Sycophant and the Trade Prince.
+They succeed on their roll, and the Storyteller responds by noting that the Trade Prince “Fears what that man represents,” and notes that the man has signs of the Immaculate Order woven into his clothes.

 ### Altering/Adding Goals

-During the Encounter, the Players may decide they want to alter the ultimate goal--perhaps they have decided to push further, or have found an alternate goal they prefer.
+During the Encounter, the Players may decide they want to alter the ultimate goal—perhaps they have decided to push further, or have found an alternate goal they prefer.

 In both cases, the Storyteller should add an additional Key Issue to